 Dominic Hennig (@DominicHennig), will enter his 11th season behind the microphone in hockey and fourth in the OHL prior to the 2018-19 season, having been named the Firebirds’ Director of Broadcasting and Communications on May 14, 2015.

 Hennig serves as the local radio (103.1 FM WQUS), online video pay-per-view (OHL Live) and international television (Comcast TV in Michigan and Rogers TV & Cogeco TV in Ontario, Canada) play-by-play voice for the Flint Firebirds in their third season in the Ontario Hockey League (OHL).
-Additionally, in his current role, Hennig is also responsible for the team’s game day media notes, in-game live stats, media relations, NHL scouts’ suite, off-ice officials, press releases, public relations, live game video and the club’s website.
+Additionally, in his current role, Hennig is also responsible for the team’s game day media notes, in-game live statistics, media relations, NHL scouts’ suite, off-ice officials, player appearances, press releases, public relations, live game video, social media and the club’s website, www.FlintFirebirds.com.

 Prior to Flint, Hennig was the radio play-by-play broadcaster for the Ferris State University NCAA Division I hockey program for six years.
 Hennig was also a full-time salaried employee as the Assistant Director for Broadcast, Communications and Multimedia for the Ferris State University Athletic Department.